zkBob/bob-circulating-supply/README.md

 heroku container:release -a my-heroku-app web
 ```

+More info about the docker container deployment to Heroku can be found [here](https://devcenter.heroku.com/articles/container-registry-and-runtime#logging-in-to-the-registry).

 An extra step can be done if you have a [papertrail](https://papertrailapp.com/) account configured and would like to forward logs from the Heroku app to the remote logs storage:

 ```
+heroku login
 heroku drains:add syslog+tls://logsXXX.papertrailapp.com:YYYY -a my-heroku-app
 ```